alexhowden/nexus/README.md

 # Nexus

-A cyberpunk-themed AI automation platform for handling boring tasks.
+A cyberpunk-themed task management app with a sleek UI.
 Built with React, Material-UI, and Electron.

-## 🎯 Vision

-Nexus is your AI-powered automation hub that eliminates boring, repetitive tasks.
-Built to integrate with Gmail, Google Calendar, and Google Tasks, it intelligently manages your digital life.

-### Core Features
+## ✨ Features

-- **Gmail → Calendar**: Auto-extract events from emails (flights, hotels, appointments)
-- **Task Automation**: Parse emails for action items and sync with Google Tasks
-- **Unified To-Do List**: Manage all tasks from one place with smart prioritization
+- **To-Do List**: Add, complete, and delete tasks with priority levels
-- **Email Management**: Smart categorization, priority detection, auto-archiving

-### Planned Automations
-- **Meeting Assistant**: Prep, notes, and action item extraction
-- **Travel Automation**: Itinerary building, flight tracking, packing lists
-- **Bill Tracking**: Payment reminders and expense categorization
-- **Contact Management**: Auto-update contacts, birthday reminders, follow-ups
-- **Document Organization**: Smart filing, receipt management, search
-- **Shopping & Errands**: Lists, price tracking, package tracking
+- **Kanban Board**: Drag-and-drop tasks between columns (To Do, In Progress, Review, Done)
+- **Dashboard**: Overview widgets for quick access
+- **localStorage**: Tasks persist across sessions

-See [docs/FEATURES.md](docs/FEATURES.md) for detailed feature documentation.
+See [docs/FEATURES.md](docs/FEATURES.md) for more details.

 ## 🚀 Quick Start